pradeepp88/jwt-bch-demo/README.md

 A minimal node.js JavaScript app that demonstrates how to create an application with automated JWT token management.

-This demo queries the BCH balance of a single address every 10 seconds.
-It uses the free-tier of [Fullstack.cash](https://fullstack.cash) to access the Bitcoin Cash blockchain.
+This demo queries the BCH balance, UTXOs and biggest UTXOs of a single address.
 It uses the [jwt-bch-lib](https://github.com/Permissionless-Software-Foundation/jwt-bch-lib) npm library to automatically retrieve its JWT token when the app starts.